 The field of laboratory medicine is advancing towards the use of molecular techniques and molecular diagnostics for the detection of leukemia, genetic disorders, pre-implantation screening, infectious disease and cancer.
 With the introduction of personalized medicine which allows an individual to have a panel of genetic tests performed to determine predisposition to disease there will be a rise in genetic testing.
 Molecular diagnostics can also aid in the decision about therapy to be used for genetic disorders.

 Genetic companies are demanding certified, professionally educated, technically competent individuals to work in this growing facet of laboratory medicine.
 There is a demand nationally in hospitals, reference laboratories, private genetic laboratories and pharmaceutical industries.

 Graduates of the program will be able to work in hospital, reference, public health, genetic and pharmaceutical laboratories.
 They may also work for regulatory agencies or as field technicians.
-Graduates will be able to apply for certification through the American Society for Clinical Pathology.
+Graduates will be able to apply for molecular biology certification through the American Society for Clinical Pathology.

 Students must be admitted to the university.
 To be qualified to apply to the Molecular Diagnostics Program, a student must have earned a grade of "C" or higher in BIOL 122, BIOL 205, BIOL 286, CHEM 214, CHEM 324, MATH 115 and have a cumulative grade point average of 2.50.